abhinayaramachandran/HomeLocator/README.md

 ## How to run ?

 Clone the repository into your htdocs diretory under xampp.
-Insert your API keys for Google maps and Zillow API in map.js.
+Insert your API keys for Google maps in map.html and Zillow API in map.js.
 Run Apache server
 Open map.html on the browser